-Top 11 Things To Do In Northern Michigan in This Year
+Top 11 Things To Do In Northern Michigan in 2024

-Northern Michigan encompasses the upper part of the state.
-It is well known for its abundance of pristine forests, tranquil inland lakes, beautiful sandy beaches as well as charming small towns.
+Northern Michigan encompasses the upper part of the state and is well known for its abundance of pristine forests, tranquil inland lakes, beautiful sandy beaches, as well as charming small towns.

 Explore Mackinac Island